 |Cycle Counting: Conduct automated cycle counting using RFID where vehicles travel autonomously through the warehouse receiving RFID data.|

 There are a number of materials management operations that feel stuck in the past.
 Many of them have manual and paper-intensive processes.
 The staff in these operations are fully aware that there are AIDC options to improve operations where the investment required is low; however, leadership has not prioritized improving how work is completed in materials management.
-Often the benefits are measured in labor savings, and AIDC solutions may only provide fractional FTEs.
+Often, the benefits are measured in labor savings, and AIDC solutions may only provide fractional FTEs.
 Visibility of SKUs, error reduction, inventory accuracy, improved operational control, and reductions in work in process are among the many additional benefits of an AIDC technology solution that should be considered in the decision to invest, depending on the use case.

 With the emergence of IoT and inexpensive sensors that can be deployed everywhere, AIDC plans should also consider the future, which may include extending their existing systems and getting the added benefits of IoT.
-Major AIDC providers are working to integrate legacy and smart devices to the internet with cloud-based platforms, essentially creating a bridge from AIDC to IoT.
+Major AIDC providers are working to integrate legacy and smart devices to the Internet with cloud-based platforms, essentially creating a bridge from AIDC to IoT.
 AIDC is a fundamental building block of IoT.

 Below is a high-level summary of our four-step approach to plan your AIDC implementation.
 It is important to establish a baseline during Step 1 to assess the current operational process and understand the technology integration options with your ERP or warehouse management system.
 A key feature of the approach is to pilot the solution in a small subset of your operation and review the results of the pilot against the assessment baseline so you can refine and adjust.
-This will help mitigate the risk that the solution does not achieve the expected benefits and there are not unintended operational consequences (e.g., ID tags not standing up to environmental conditions, data access points not positioned or capable for efficient data transmission).
+Our consultants can help mitigate the risk that the solution does not achieve the expected benefits and there are no unintended operational consequences (e.g., ID tags not standing up to environmental conditions, data access points not positioned or capable for efficient data transmission).